 Tolls can help manage congestion and provide a more reliable trip by encouraging drivers to consider other travel options or times of travel.
-If a small percentage of highway users choose another mode of travel or time of travel, traffic congestion is reduced for those who can't modify their trip.
+A large change in trip making isn't needed for significant benefits.
+Even a small decrease in the number of people trying to get on the highway will have travel time benefits for those who can't modify their trip.

 Oregon's House Bill 2017, also known as Keep Oregon Moving, directed the Oregon Transportation Commission (OTC) to develop a proposal for tolling on I-5 and I-205 to reduce congestion as part of a suite of transportation investments throughout the state for roadway improvements, transit service enhancements and bicycle and pedestrian safety upgrades.

-In December of 2018, the OTC submitted a proposal to the Federal Highway Administration outlining the findings of the feasibility analysis and seeking approval to continue the process of implementing tolls on I-5 and I-205.
-In January 2019, FHWA provided guidance to move into the next phase of evaluation and study on tolls.
+In December of 2018, the OTC submitted a proposal to the Federal Highway Administration (FHWA) outlining the findings of the feasibility analysis and seeking approval to continue the process of implementing tolls on I-5 and I-205.
+FHWA provided guidance to move into the next phase of evaluation and study on tolls.

-Start and end points for tolls along this corridor will be defined as part of the technical and environmental analysis.
+Start and end points for tolls on the I-5 and I-205 corridors will be defined as part of the technical and environmental analysis.
 This will include:

-ODOT continues to seek extensive public and stakeholder involvement to inform an equity framework, project development, and community mobility and equity priorities.
+ODOT seeks extensive public and stakeholder involvement to inform project goal setting, development, and equity and mobility strategies.

-We have planned multiple strategies to ensure the Oregon Transportation Commission and ODOT staff hear from community members in the Portland metro area including Southwest Washington before decision-making on selected alternatives for both I-205 and I-5, equity and mobility strategies and, in the future, toll policies and rates.
+We have planned multiple strategies to ensure the Oregon Transportation Commission and ODOT staff hear from community members in the Portland metro area including Southwest Washington before making decisions on alternatives to study for regional tolling equity and mobility strategies and, in the future, toll policies and rates.